NARENDRA531/openshift-aug-2023/Day2/README.md

    - is a JSON configuration object that is persisted within etcd datastore
    - each Deployment has one or more ReplicaSet
    - Whenever we deployment an application into K8s cluster, a Deployment object/resource is created, as part of Deployment a ReplicaSet is created, as part of ReplicaSet Pod(s) are created

 ## Red Hat OpenShift Overview
+- Red Hat OpenShift is developed on top of opensource Google Kubernetes
+- this is an enterprise product, we need buy license to use it for commercial purpose
+- supported by Red Hat ( an IBM company )
+- this provides Command Line Interface just like Kubernetes and also supports Webconsole unlike K8s
+- supports all features of K8s + many additional features